 We’re heartened that Duff McKagan, with the help of his third wife, their two daughters and, winningly, a business degree from Seattle University, has attained drug-free happiness and stability.
 But the film lacks a style that would help a conventional story of rock and roll excess achieve a broader emotional or historical significance, especially for audiences unfamiliar with McKagan, Guns N’ Roses, or his other notable band, Velvet Revolver.

 Regardless of the quality of the documentary about him, Duff McKagan has earned the right to consider himself “the luckiest guy in the world” and indulge in the hackneyed fist pump that brings his tale to its conclusion.
 In the words of original Guns N’ Roses drummer, Steven Adler, may McKagan keep his “feet stompin’ and his hands clappin’.”

 It’s So Easy and Other Lies (2016) cast & crew

 Screenplay: Christopher Duddy & Duff McKagan.

-Guns N’ Roses bassist Duff McKagan It’s So Easy and Other Lies images: XLrator Media.
+Guns N’ Roses bassist Duff McKagan It’s So Easy and Other Lies movie images: XLrator Media.

-“It’s So Easy and Other Lies: Duff McKagan Documentary for Fans” last updated in September 2021.
+“It’s So Easy and Other Lies (2016) Movie Review: Duff McKagan for Fans” last updated in September 2022.